 That's it, your beer battered cod recipe is done.
 Feel free to serve it with oven potatoes like we did or with anything you desire.

 Kim and I hope you like this entrée and wish you all the best 🙂

 Beer Battered Cod Recipe Tips:

-- Depending on the pan you use for your recipe, you may have to flip the fish halfway through the cooking process (after about four ((4)) to six ((6)) minutes)
+- Depending on the pan you use for your recipe, you may have to flip the fish halfway through the cooking process (after about 4 to 6 minutes)

-- 2 Lbs.
-Cod (cut into filets, fresh or frozen and thawed)
+- 2 pounds cod, cut into filets, fresh or frozen and thawed

 - Set the fish out on a flat serving dish, and allow it to sit out for 10-15 minutes while you make the batter.
 Use a paper towel to dry the fish.
 Season the fish with salt and pepper.2 pounds cod1 teaspoon kosher salt½ teaspoon ground black pepper

 - Using a large, heavy-bottomed pan, heat cooking oil over medium heat.2 cups vegetable oil

 - In a large bowl, combine the flour, garlic powder, and seafood seasoning.
 Add the egg, and then slowly add the beer.
 Whisk to combine, making a semi-thick liquid batter.
 (It should be thinner than pancake batter but thicker than buttermilk.)
 Set aside.1 ½ cups all-purpose flour1 tablespoon garlic powder2 teaspoons seafood seasoning1 large egg12 ounces beer

 - Working in batches, take a piece of fish, and dip it into the batter.
 Make sure to coat the fish evenly on all sides.

 - Place the fish into the hot oil.
 Cook until golden brown then remove to a wire rack to cool.
 If necessary, flip the fish while cooking to ensure both sides brown evenly.